XinyueYu16/XinyueYu16/README.md

 👋 Hi, Willa Yu here.

-📫 Currently working as a Data Scientist in a Geopatial Analysis Company in Shanghai, China.
+📫 Currently working as a Data Scientist in a Geospatial Analysis Company in Shanghai, China.

 🌱 Aspired to dig deeper into solving real problems the data-centric way.